chorankates/1863BFAF/README.md

 # storytime

-we found this problem while writing some exploratory Ruby code using Sinatra and Sequel, initially it boiled down to:
+we found this problem while writing some exploratory Ruby code using Sinatra and Sequel, which boiled down to:
 ```rb
 require 'sequel'
 require 'sinatra'